 Authors: Jean-Claude Larréché, the Alfred H. Heineken Chaired Professor of Marketing

 The DiG simulation has been designed for courses in marketing, innovation, strategy, or leadership.
 It can be used easily in graduate or executive programs and takes only from 2 to 5 hours.
 Web-based, it is accessible through any browser on a PC or tablet, and does not require any local installation.

-In the DiG simulation, teams of 2 to 4 participants manage the firm Inovink from 2021 to 2025, in a fictitious context, far from their usual business environment.
+In the DiG simulation, teams of 2 to 4 participants manage a fictitious innovative firm from 2021 to 2025, in a fictitious context, far from their usual business environment.
 They start with an innovative product, the Magic Pen, that can write without ink.
 Their mission is to expand the value of the product for customers and for the firm.
-Placed away from their comfort zone, Inovink leaders have to discover customer insights, test them, innovate with new offers, improve the customer experience, and implement market deployment activities.
+Placed away from their comfort zone, the firm's leaders have to discover customer insights, test them, innovate with new offers, improve the customer experience, and implement market deployment activities.
 Their objective is to maximize value creation over a period of 5 years.

 The ultimate pedagogical purpose of the DiG simulation is to develop leadership skills for customer centricity, innovation, sustained growth and team performance.
 More specifically, it can be used in the following situations with more specific objectives: